Caleb-Leavell/Jatui/README.md

 Jatui is a Java library that provides a framework for building TUIs that are meant to run in a cooked-terminal environment by implementing a modularized, declarative system that allows for resuable, customizable, and analyzable application units.

+## Get Started

+This library is currently in **beta**, and while it's stable and tested, it's missing some features (logging, warnings, a robust toString, a couple factory methods/classes) and thorough documentation.
+However, it is still usable and useful, so feel free to use it if you'd like! (note, this library will be added to Maven Central once it's fully released)

+**Note:** This libarary requires Jansi as a dependency

 Here's a simple "Hello, World!" app to get started:

 ```Java